If you have questions about switching from the Notes system in Logos 7 and earlier to the Notes tool in Logos 8, please review this FAQ.

 Open the resource you want to view.

-Select the note filter, tag, or notebook you want to apply.
-Your resource will display only those words, phrases, or passages on which you've created a note or highlight.
+Select the filter type (Highlights or Notes), Reference, Notebook, or Anchor you want to display.
+This will limit the content in the resource's main display to only the words, phrases, or passages on which you've added notes or highlights.

 Delete a note or highlight